shikha1149myprojects/Three-Tier-K8s-DevSecOps/README.md

 # Three-Tier-K8s-DevSecOps

 ## Overview
 This project demonstrates the deployment of a secure, scalable, and efficient three-tier architecture using Kubernetes on AWS EKS.
 The setup incorporates DevSecOps principles, leveraging various tools and technologies for CI/CD pipelines, monitoring, and code quality assurance.
+I have used MacOS for the same.

 ### Key Features
 - **Three-tier architecture**: Frontend (React), Backend (Django, Python), Database (PostgreSQL).